From the Vault: Do I Really Need That?

 https://web.archive.org/web/20140602020809im_/http:/3.bp.blogspot.com/-Ss_OoDToO0o/U2bKcRL3n5I/AAAAAAAANKk/ddNBm-lKgHg/s1600/IMG_5817.JPG

-AND...until I need one for a book monogram gift, they look so sweet just stacked on the coffee table!
+AND...until I need one for a book mongram gift, they look so sweet just stacked on the coffee table!

 https://web.archive.org/web/20140602020809im_/http:/4.bp.blogspot.com/-6WYJY-T2eQg/U2bKZAER4_I/AAAAAAAANKQ/pvS9zn2_UHg/s1600/IMG_5810.JPG

 OK.
 I get it.
-How many vintage luncheon plates does one girl need?
+How many vintage luncheon plates does one need?

-But wait...how many vintage luncheon plates DOES one girl need?
+But wait...how many vintage luncheon plates DOES one need?
 Sure, if just a few of my friends stop by for lunch, four is enough.
-BUT, let's just say, for the sake of argument, that my family of four sits down for lunch AND a few friends happen to stop over.
-Well THEN what?!
+BUT, let's just say, for the sake of argument, that my family of four sits down for lunch AND a few friends stop over...well then what!?
+Boy, I sure am glad I have this extra set of luncheon plates.
+That's I've got to say.

 https://web.archive.org/web/20140602020809im_/http:/3.bp.blogspot.com/-MlNk6ryIjlY/U2bKbQzlD0I/AAAAAAAANIw/eu2HHXmUKrA/s1600/IMG_5819.JPG

 I have a thing for vintage office tools.
-I USE them in my office at work.
+I use them at my work.

 https://web.archive.org/web/20140602020809im_/http:/2.bp.blogspot.com/-ci2aV8xavI4/U2bKcd3w37I/AAAAAAAANKw/c7otaUmru3E/s1600/IMG_5823.JPG

-I didn't have a cash box.
+I didn't have a metal cash box.
 Now I do.
 Nothing further.

 https://web.archive.org/web/20140602020809im_/http:/1.bp.blogspot.com/-7edod7edY_8/U2bytIxDYGI/AAAAAAAANMA/KvXnKI0Z6eg/s1600/IMG_5802.JPG